-Status: The researchers have isolated and characterized four bacterial strains responsible for mineralization in soil from the Libby site.
+Status: Researchers have isolated and characterized four bacterial strains responsible for mineralization in soil from the Libby site.
 Sequestration/humification studies using the MIBK fraction procedure are complete.
-A journal article describing these experiments and results has been written and accepted for publication.
-Studies on the effects of alternate electron acceptor addition on mineralization of pyrene are complete.
-Experiments to evaluate the effects of moisture, temperature, and addition of electron acceptors on the fate of target compounds are complete.
+A journal article describing these experiments and results has been published.
+Studies on the effects of alternate electron acceptor addition on mineralization of pyrene are complete and a manuscript has been prepared for publication.
+Experiments to evaluate the effects of moisture, temperature, and addition of electron acceptors on the fate of target compounds are complete and a manuscript has been prepared for publication.
 Toxicity assay results for aqueous-phase samples have been performed and indicate that toxicity decreases with time during biological treatment.
 PAH and PCP intermediates have been characterized.
 Chemical mass balance experiments have been performed for PCP.
-The effect of oxygen concentration on pyrene and PCP transformation and biodegradation and on abiotic transformation has been studied.
-The results of these studies have been published in refereed journals.
+The effect of oxygen concentration on pyrene and PCP transformation and biodegradation, and on abiotic transformation, has been studied.
+Results of these studies have been published in refereed journals.
 Experiments with electron acceptor addition to McCormick/Baxter site soil were completed.
 Experiments of PCP reactions with manganese oxides as a function of pH and redox potential have been completed.
 Fugacity modeling proved to be useful and was used to guide analytical determinations of PAH intermediates.
 A new test to evaluate the effectiveness of mixing treated soil with untreated soil has been initiated.
 The project has been expanded to include cooperation with the USEPA Cincinnati NRMRL concerning treatability and technology transfer of "presumptive remedies" for soil contaminated with wood preservative.
 Plans for future work include studying the application of adapted/acclimated soil to unacclimated soil to evaluate the management option of incorporating untreated soil into treated soil to increase the rate of bioremediation.
 Field-scale studies on toxicity reduction rates are planned, as well as continued analytical work regarding intermediate characterization.
-This project is in its fourth year.
+This project is in its fifth year and is scheduled to be completed in May, 2000.

-Technology Transfer and Outreach: The results from this project are being used at a site in Libby, Montana.
-Findings from this site will be applied to the Montana Pole Superfund Site, as well as other sites.
+Technology Transfer and Outreach: Results from this project are being used at a site in Libby, Montana.
+Findings from this site are being applied to the Montana Pole Superfund Site.
+Techniques developed through this project will be applied to other sites as well.
 Presentations of this work have been incorporated into the U.S. EPA technology transfer course on natural attenuation.
-This course has been conducted 10 times throughout the United States.
+This course has been conducted ten times throughout the United States.